-On 15 May 2023, Palestinians commemorated the 75th anniversary of the Nakba when Zionist military forces displaced 750,000 Palestinians from their homes, occupations and lands, and seized 78 per cent of historic Palestine (Haddad, 2022).
-The United Nations General Assembly passed a motion to commemorate the 75th anniversary of the Nakba (UN General Assembly, 2022).
-It is important to recall at this juncture that the 1949 UN Resolution 194 (III) (UN General Assembly, 1949) asserted the right of Palestinian refugees to return to their homes and, in the 1974 Resolution 3236 (XXIX), the UN 'reaffirmed the inalienable rights of the Palestinian people to self-determination, national independence and sovereignty, and the right of the Palestinians to return to their homes and property' (UN General Assembly, 1974).
-In regard to Israel's breach of these rights, Amnesty International (2019) states clearly that:
+On 15 May 2023, Palestinians commemorated the 75th anniversary of the Nakba when Zionist military forces displaced 750,000 Palestinians from their homes, occupations and lands, and seized 78 per cent of historic Palestine.
+The United Nations General Assembly has passed a motion to commemorate the 75th anniversary of the Nakba.
+It recalls the 1949 UN Resolution 194 (III) which asserted the right of Palestinian refugees to return to their homes and, the 1974 UN Resolution 3236 (XXIX), that 'reaffirmed the inalienable rights of the Palestinian people to self-determination, national independence and sovereignty, and the right of the Palestinians to return to their homes and property'.
+In regard to Israel's breach of these rights, Amnesty International states clearly that: